-- 2011-2012: A record breaking \$112,000 was awarded to deserving Georgia college students for the 2011-12 school year.
-In addition, two students were awarded \$3,500 NGC scholarships. - 2012-2013: \$64,000 was awarded to 22 Georgia college students for the 2012-2013 school year. - Emma Fockle, a third grader at Enota Multiple Intelligence Academy, won first place in the GCG, Deep South, and NGC for her entry in the Woodsy Owl Poster Contest. - Continued the Roadside Beautification program. - GCG partnered with the Office of the Governor and the Department of Economic Development to produce a video for Garden Week in Georgia.
+- 2012 \$64,000 was awarded to Georgia college students.
+In addition, two students were awarded \$3500 NGC scholarships. - 2013 \$63,000 was awarded to Georgia college students. - Total GCG scholarship money awarded during the term was \$127,000. - Emma Fockle, a third grader at Enota Multiple Intelligence Academy, won first place in the GCG, Deep South, and NGC for her entry in the Woodsy Owl Poster Contest. - Continued the Roadside Beautification program. - GCG partnered with the Office of the Governor and the Department of Economic Development to produce a video for Garden Week in Georgia.
 The video featured Caroline Silcox, president of the Garden Club of Georgia. - A Native Plant and Flower Symposium at the UGA Tifton campus on March 27, 2013, was sponsored by GCG and UGA College of Agricultural and Environmental Sciences. - Continued sale of the GCG calendar which funds scholarships - A new scholarship fund, the James R. Cochran Scholarship in memory of Landscape Architect Jim Cothran and longstanding instructor in Landscape Design Study Courses, was announced at the Garden Club of Georgia 2012 Convention. - New GCG members received a welcome letter and a gift. - 52 new GCG life members, 26 Deep South life members, and 13 National Life members were added. - Faye Brassie was named a National Flower Show Design Instructor. - GCG President Caroline Silcox invited all to the Deep South Regional 2013 Convention set for March 24-26, 2013.
-27 members of GCG attended the 51st Deep South Region Annual Convention in Murfreesboro, Tennessee - A Native Plant Symposium, sponsored by the State Botanical Garden and The Garden Club of Georgia, Inc., was held on January 16, 2012. - Georgia's NGC judges' credentials increased as follows: 14 New Accredited Judges - 16 New Accredited Life Judges - 6 New Accredited Master Judges - 1 Accredited Master Transfer Judge 5 Emeritus Judges - More than 40 National Garden Club Awards were presented to GCG clubs and/or individual members. - A total of 27 GCG schools were sponsored.
+27 members of GCG attended the 51st Deep South Region Annual Convention in Murfreesboro, Tennessee - A Native Plant Symposium, sponsored by the State Botanical Garden and The Garden Club of Georgia, Inc., was held on January 16, 2012. - Georgia New Accredited Lide Audgesincreased as follows: 14 New Accredited Judges - 6 New Accredited Master Judges - 1 Accredited Master Transfer Judge 5 Emeritus Judges - More than 40 National Garden Club Awards were presented to GCG clubs and/or individual members. - A total of 27 GCG schools were sponsored.